Gh053d413x/Admin_Terminal/README.md

 1. Put the program file into the directory you want to run the terminal
 2. Run the program and let the settings file install
 3. Create a user then log in and have fun!

 ---

-## Patch Notes:

-### Main Line Changes
--   Re-added the legacy logo and can be turned on via the settings
--   Updated to Python 3.13
--   Updated the log in system (You can still log in the same way)
--   Fixed a few bugs
--   Changed the look of constant variables
--   Fixed the wrong color bug - Some pages had the Blue Hue for input for the main page
--   Fixed the Settings Wipe bug - Changing a user's password and/or enable/disable-ing the legacy logo would wipe the settings file

-### Technical Changes
--   Added the TYPE_COMMAND variable - Use this to type file contents into the terminal at will
--   Updated `text_decor.style.END` to `text_decor.RESET`
--   Renamed `adminPassword` to `master_password`
--   Added `NoReturn` from the `typing` package
--   Renamed py_command, clear_command, pause_command and remove_command to PY_COMMAND, CLEAR_COMMAND, PAUSE_COMMAND and REMOVE_COMMAND
--   Changed all constant variables from this format `const_var` to `CONST_VAR`

----